The full and current new State Pension is £159.55 per week. But, your National Insurance record determines how the new State Pension is calculated.

 Inheriting or Increasing: The rules for State Pension payments after the death of a spouse (or partner).

 Living and Working Abroad: What happens to your new State Pension if you live and work overseas?

-How the New State Pension is Calculated in the United Kingdom
+Formula used to Calculate the New State Pension in the United Kingdom